 Savour the surreal surroundings of Yellowstone with a relaxed start.
 Walk among the rainbow tinted hot springs and watch the erupting geysers as you take in the history of the park on an informative stroll with your Travel Director.
 Catch the renowned colourful bubbling mud pots and observe Old Faithful geyser shooting water over 120 feet (37 metres) into the air.
-You’ll behold the powerful roar of Lower Yellowstone Falls, before heading back to your Park Lodge rooms.
-The National Park is also famous for its wildlife, so keep an eye out for wolves, bears, elk and hundreds of bison.
+In the afternoon, enjoy the Grand Canyon of Yellowstone as you take in stunning natural wonders.
+While driving through Hayden Valley, famous for its wildlife, keep an eye out for wolves, bears, elk and hundreds of bison.
 The rest of the evening is at leisure for you to relax.

-Set off on your travels through the stark Shoshone Canyon and Absaroka Rocky Mountains to the Wild West Town of Cody.
+Set off on your travels through the stark Shoshone Canyon and Absaroka Rocky Mountains, leading you to the Wild West Town of Cody.
 Channel your inner showman and learn more about America’s great Western legends at the Buffalo Bill Centre, known for its Western art collection, firearms, and natural history.
 Travel through the Bighorn National Forest to the Ranch at UCross.
 Take in the rustic charm as you're hosted at a traditional Wyoming Family ranch.
 Start off the evening with a cocktail hour in the historic Ranch House bar.
 After a home-cooked dinner, enjoy a fire pit with live entertainment, including country, folk and bluegrass music.

-Live the American frontier dream and begin your day with a scenic country horseback ride (waiver required).
+Live the American frontier dream and begin your day with a scenic country horseback ride accompanied by a Ranch Hand.
 If playing cowboy isn’t your thing, perhaps go fishing or merely relax and take in your beautiful surroundings, the choice is yours.
 Make your way to Devils Tower, an astounding geological feature that protrudes out of the surrounding the Black Hills.
 This symbolic landmark is considered sacred to the Lakota and other tribes.
 Experience Spearfish Canyon, a favoured spot among wildlife enthusiasts and one famous for its elvish woodland beauty.
-The limestone palisades of this creek-carved gorge are more ancient than the Grand Canyon.(Breakfast)
+The limestone palisades of this creek-carved gorge are more ancient than the Grand Canyon itself.

 Optional Experiences are subject to change.
 Your Travel Director will supply you with a final list of Optional Experiences available on your trip.
 Optional Experiences cannot be booked online; they can be purchased during your trip through your Travel Director.

-This gentle 10-mile float trip runs entirely within Grand Teton National Park, and covers the most scenic stretch of the Snake River in the Jackson Hole Valley.
+This gentle 10-mile float trip runs entirely within Grand Teton National Park and covers the most scenic stretch of the Snake River in the Jackson Hole Valley.
 The Snake River is a lifeline to the park’s bison, elk, moose, beaver, pronghorn, deer, bear and 300 different species of birds, including osprey and eagles.
 Your experienced guide offers in-depth information on the geology of the Grand Tetons and the habitats of the animals you may see.
 Although we can’t guarantee multiple animal sightings, your chances of spotting wildlife on the Snake River – with its lush willows to feed on and deep-water pools for animals to swim in – are greater here than anywhere else in the park.
-Operates late May – mid Sep, subject to weather conditions.
-Approx. duration: 3 hours
+Operates late May – mid-Sep, subject to weather conditions.

 Custer State Park is known for its beauty and serenity, but it is also a wildlife reserve that is home to a famous herd of 1,500 free-roaming bison plus elk, mule deer, white-tailed deer, mountain goats, bighorn sheep, pronghorn antelope, mountain lions and feral burros.
 On this 90-minute scenic tour of the backcountry, you’ll get up close and personal with herds of buffalo and other species as your jeep driver and guide offer historical and educational information about the park and wildlife.
 Start with a guided off-road buffalo safari jeep tour through the park in search of pronghorns, elk, and the noble buffalo.
 Along the way, guides will share historical and educational facts about the park and wildlife—and help you spot the animals.
 Then head to the Chuck Wagon Cookout in the mountain canyon for a chuckwagon feast and live entertainment with some Western flair.
 You’ll also get your own souvenir cowboy hat and bandanna to play the part.
 Vegetarian option is also available.
-Approx. duration: 4 hours (Seasonal)

 Sign Up >